aksha-ya/sql-social-media/README.md

-This is a sql project on social media data.
+This is a sql project on social media data.<br>
 Author- Akshayavanan T